JonathanMEdwards/subtext10/doc/language.md

 ungroup()
 ```

 The `ungroup()` function takes a table as input, and looks for the first field that is a nested table.
-It then revises that field with all the fields of its contained table.
+It then updates that field with all the fields of its contained table.
 So in this case it produces the table:
 ```
 table{
   id: ###